Fred-Anziko/DAGI/README.md

 +256742453863
 #Lets Develop AGI that benefit all.
 Clone or fork this reposity, improve it and commit changes.
-# AI Model Marketplace - Complete Guide
+# DAGI - Complete Guide

 ## 1. Code Architecture